patrickbucher/docs/weinberg/how-software-is-built.md

 In pattern 2, a plan is the sum of its steps:

-> It's possible to make a project plan and follow it exactly.
+> It’s possible to make a project plan and follow it exactly.

 In pattern 3, a plan gives orientation on where a projects stands: